Countly/countly-sdk-documentation/ios/next.md

 </code></pre>
 <h4 id="h_01HAVHW0RPGY5061NGG4PNY0N8">Custom Exceptions for Automatic View Tracking</h4>
 <p>
-  <span style="font-weight: 400;">In addition to these default exceptions, you can manually set your own exception view controllers using the <code>automaticViewTrackingExclusionList</code> array on the <code>CountlyConfig</code> object before starting Countly</span>
+  <span style="font-weight: 400;">In addition to these default exceptions, you can manually set an exclusion list of the view controllers you don't want to track by using the <code>automaticViewTrackingExclusionList</code> array on the <code>CountlyConfig</code> object before starting Countly</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">